martindsouza/docker-amazon-ask-cli/README.md

 alexa ask new --skill-name HelloWorld
 # New project for Alexa skill created.
 # This will also create a new folder: ~/alexa-demo/HelloWorld

+# To create a new app with lambda:
+# alexa ask new --skill-name HelloWorld --lambda-name hello-world-service

 # Move the HellowWorld folder back to app directory